harabat/django-htmx/tutorial/docs/06_comments.md

 SystemCheckError: System check identified some issues:

 ERRORS:
-articles.Comment.article: (fields.E311) 'Article.slug' must be unique because it is referenced by a foreign key.
+articles.Comment.article: (fields.E311) 'Article.slug_uuid' must be unique because it is referenced by a foreign key.
         HINT: Add unique=True to this field or add a UniqueConstraint (without condition) in the model Meta.constraints.
 ```

-That's because we're using articles' slugs as ForeignKeys for the
+That's because we're using articles' `slug_uuid` fields as ForeignKeys
-comments (so that we can filter our comments by the attached articles'
+for the comments (so that we can filter our comments by the attached
-slugs instead of their UUIDs).
-This error is easily corrected by adding
+articles' `slug_uuid` fields instead of their UUIDs).
+This error is
-`unique=True` as an argument to the `slug` field in the `Article` model
+easily corrected by adding `unique=True` as an argument to the
-in `models.py`.
-You should be able to `makemigrations` and `migrate`
+`slug_uuid` field in the `Article` model in `models.py`.
+You should be
-after that.
+able to `makemigrations` and `migrate` after that.

 Now, we need to register our model in `admin.py`: